Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/introduction.rst

 Keyframe tools are available in the Key menu in the header, and the main shortcuts listed below:

 Moving Keyframes
-   To move a single keyframe, click and drag on a key To move multiple keyframes, make sure several keys are selected and press :kbd:`G` Scaling Keyframes
+   To move a single keyframe, click and drag on a key.
+   To move multiple keyframes, make sure several keys are selected and press :kbd:`G`.
+Scaling Keyframes
-   To scale (stretch) selected keys, press :kbd:`S` Extending Keyframes
+   To scale (stretch) selected keys, press :kbd:`S`.
+Extending Keyframes
-   To extend the time between two keys, select all with :kbd:`A`, place the Playhead between two keyframes and press :kbd:`E`
+   To extend the time between two keys, select all with :kbd:`A`, place the Playhead between two keyframes and press :kbd:`E`.

 See the Key menu for a full list of selection tools.